- A top-level guide to data lakes

 The California Consumer Privacy Act (CCPA) is a data privacy law designed to protect California consumers’ rights.
 As of January 1, 2020, businesses are obligated to inform consumers how they handle their data.

 The CCPA and the GDPR have similar definitions of personal information.
 According to the CCPA, any information that can lead to the direct or indirect identification of a specific consumer or household is considered personal.
-In contrast to the GDPR, the CCPA doesn’t include a sensitive personal information category.
-This will change on January 1, 2023, when the California Privacy Rights Act (CPRA), the follow-up to the CCPA, will go into effect.
-As of now, there’s no distinction between personal information and sensitive personal information.

 Health Insurance Portability and Accountability Act (HIPAA)

-The Health Insurance Portability and Accountability Act (HIPAA) is a US law designed to set privacy standards for protecting medical records and other patient information provided to doctors, hospitals, health care providers, and all their business associates.
+The Health Insurance Portability and Accountability Act (HIPAA) is a US law designed to set privacy standards for protecting medical records and other patient information provided to doctors, hospitals, healthcare providers, and all their business associates.

 Payment Card Industry Data Security Standard (PCI DSS)

-Payment Card Industry Data Security Standard (PCI DSS) is a set of standards, policies, procedures, and tools designed to protect a cardholder’s data.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of standards, policies, procedures, and tools designed to protect a cardholder’s data.